mwufi/pytorch-gqn/README.md

 2. Training your ~dragon~ *neural nets*
 3. How to tell that it works (and exploring what it can do)

 Steps 1 and 2 are optional (and more straightforward?
 Since the authors did all the hard work for us already by telling us how the net is built and so forth).
-I've trained a GQN for ~40k gradient steps (see `/notes` for more details), so there's checkpoints that you can use out of the box.
+I've trained a GQN for ~40k gradient steps (see `/notes` for more details), so there's checkpoints that you can use out of the box!
+You can skip to (3)

-However, if you want to do it (just for fun):

-**Step 1) Getting training data**
+### 1. Getting training data

 You should probably start by deciding what dataset to use.
 I used `shepard_metzler_5_parts`, but there are others: [here](https://github.com/deepmind/gqn-datasets).
 Personally I'd like to see one trained on `rooms_ring_camera_with_object_rotations`, but that's just me 😊